boto/boto3/docs/source/guide/iam-example-managing-account-aliases.rst

 List an Account Alias
 =====================

-Lists the account alias associated with the AWS account (Note: you can have only one).
+List the account alias associated with the AWS account (Note: you can have only one).
 For information about using an AWS account alias, see `Using an Alias for Your AWS Account ID <http://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html>`_ in the *IAM User Guide*.